-Occupational Safety and Health, OSHA safety training, in particular, forklift safety training for this article, is a critical part of the job to provide prevention of accidents on the job site for the equipment operator.
-Always being vigilant and alert to potential hazards and how to handle them, if they occur, is crucial.
+Forklift operator safety training is a critical part of the job to provide prevention of accidents on the job site for the equipment operator.
+Always being vigilant and alert to potential hazards and how to handle them if they occur is crucial.

 Safety is a Number One Priority

-The more one learns about the proper way to operate a forklift and other workplace equipment and how to make sure that it is performing at the maximum level, the safer the person will be.
-OSHA does make the rules but does not address the training requirements or the certification for the workers, and training is voluntary for them with the guidelines given.
-OSHA does not provide the training itself or the certification and does not approve or accredit the offered training programs.
+The more you learn about the proper way to operate a forklift, and how to make sure it's performing efficiently, the safer you will be.
+OSHA does make the rules but does not address the training requirements or the certification for the workers.
+Also, training is voluntary for them with the guidelines given.
+OSHA does not provide the training itself or the certification, and does not approve or accredit the offered training programs.

 However, there are OSHA standards required that employers train their employees in appropriate safety and health aspects of jobs.

-Forklift safety training courses comply with the OSHA regulations and are, after completion, accepted by OSHA as documentation of the student having gotten the proper training.
-The course is convenient because it can be taken by an individual or a group at their facility if desired.
+Mid Atlantic's forklift safety training course complies with the OSHA regulations and are, after completion, accepted by OSHA as documentation of the student receiving proper training.
+The course is convenient because it can be taken by an individual or a group at our facility, or at a facility they desire.

-The course includes detailed instruction, video, student participation with a hands-on evaluation, practical and written driving tests, and training on equipment inspection.
-The student receives an Operator’s License and a nationally-accredited certificate when the training is completed, and the company also receives a Certificate of Completion.
+The course includes detailed instruction, video, training on equipment inspection, multiple choice test, and a hands-on driving evaluation.
+The student receives an operator’s license and a nationally-accredited certificate when the training is completed, and the company also receives a certificate of completion.

 Benefits of Taking a Forklift Safety Training Course

-- Some workplaces require such a course for a driver to operate the equipment.
+- Some workplaces require the course for a driver to operate their equipment.

 - Money and time can be saved by training on the exact forklift type that you use at your job.
 OSHA rules state that your employer is responsible for providing equipment-specific and site-specific training on the particular equipment that you use.

-- You can work on the modules and complete the training test in about one hour!
+- You can work on the modules and complete the training quickly.